agadsby/FlightRadar24/README.md

 LHR,51.4680,-0.4551
 ```

-Once loaded the displayed plot should be centred on your location with the other useful places alos shown, if in range.
+Once loaded the displayed plot should be centred on your location with the other useful places also shown, if in range.

-At this point use your browser to access the your Raspberry Pi using `show.html` as the url.
+At this point use your browser to access your Raspberry Pi using `show.html` as the url.